Improve your credit score

 It's worth noting the credit scores sold to you by credit reference agencies may show you've a perfect score without being on the electoral roll.
 Don't let that fool you into thinking not being registered won't affect your ability to get credit.
 It will, because lenders also need to be sure you are who you say you are.

-Not eligible to vote in the UK?
-Add proof of residency
+5. Not eligible to vote in the UK?
+Add a note to your file saying you have proofs of residency

-If you aren't eligible to vote in the UK so can't be on the electoral roll (mainly non-Commonwealth and non-EU foreign nationals), send all three credit reference agencies proof of residency (utility bills, a UK driving licence, etc) and ask them to add a note to verify this.
-This should help you get credit.
+If you aren't eligible to vote in the UK so can't be on the electoral roll (mainly non-Commonwealth and non-EU foreign nationals), ask all three credit reference agencies to add a 'notice of correction' to your credit file saying you can provide proof of residency (utility bills, a UK driving licence, etc) to lenders.
+Lenders will see the note when reviewing your application and should then ask you to provide those proofs, helping you get credit.

 Some foreign nationals (from Republic of Ireland, some Commonwealth countries and EU citizens) are allowed to vote in local elections, and therefore can be registered on the electoral roll in the normal way.